ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 {: #satellite-tour-config}
 {: step}

 With [{{site.data.keyword.satelliteshort}} configurations](https://{DomainName}/docs/satellite?topic=satellite-cluster-config), you can consistently deploy Kubernetes resources across {{site.data.keyword.openshiftlong_notm}} clusters.
-You define cluster cluster groups and subscriptions to map the groups to a specific version of a set of Kubernetes resources.
+You define cluster groups and subscriptions to map the groups to a specific version of a set of Kubernetes resources.

 ### Create a cluster group
 {: #satellite-tour-cluster-group}